The Importance of Designing an Effective Operating Model

 What core capabilities do we need?

-This forms the foundation of the target operating model (TOM).
+This understanding forms the foundation of the target operating model (TOM).

 2. Assess Current State